China's defence ministry says it held military staff dialogue with NATO

 The dialogue comes a week after Sweden joined the North Atlantic Treaty Organization, leaving a long-standing non-alignment policy for greater safety within the security pact after Russia's invasion of Ukraine in 2022.

-The two sides hosted the last round of such talks in February last year in NATO headquarters in Brussels.
+The last round of such talks was in February last year at NATO headquarters in Brussels.

-(Reporting by Albee Zhang and Liz Lee; editing by Christina Fincher and Emelia Sithole-Matarise)
+(Reporting by Albee Zhang, Liz Lee and Laurie Chen; Editing by Emelia Sithole-Matarise and Stephen Coates)